Sensorica/VerdunNRP/README.md

 valuenetwork
 =====================
-This project is hard-forked from valnet/valueaccounting
+This project is hard-forked from valnet/valueaccounting.
+The original authors are Bob Haugen and Lynn Foster.

-A final version of the Sensorica NRP that will feature improved stability and UI for use in the Verdun Project.
+This is final Sensorica version of the NRP that will feature improved stability and UI for use in the Verdun Project.
+Renovations to this version are by David Hand (sqykly) with *a lot* of input from Bob and Lynn.

+For additional installation instructions, refer to [the hacks readme](hacks/README.md).

 Old readme.md follows: